solo-system/solo-system.github.io/device.md

 ---

-The SOLO comprises of a microphone, mini-computer and battery, with data being stored on a SD card.
+The Solo comprises of a mini-computer, microphone, with data being stored on a memory card.
 It is protected by a weatherproof enclosure.

-TODO: photo of solo in the field.
+TODO: photo of Solo in the field.

-There is a lot of flexibility with the individual components of the solo, so it can be tailored for your particular needs.
+There is a lot of flexibility with the individual components of the Solo, so it can be tailored for your particular needs.
 But here we will describe a typical configuration: the "Solo Basic".

 The Solo Basic records continuously for 5.5 days.
 It comprises a